PipeWire/wireplumber/docs/rst/daemon/configuration/features.rst

    for enabling devices, linking streams, granting permissions to clients, etc, as appropriate for a desktop system.

-.. describe:: policy.role-priority-system
+.. describe:: policy.role-based

-   Enables the role priority system policy.
+   Enables the role based priority system policy.
 This system creates virtual sinks that group streams based on their ``media.role`` property, and assigns a priority to each role.
 Depending on the priority configuration, lower priority roles may be corked or ducked when a higher priority role stream